-You can receive important lifesaving alerts no matter where you are - at home, at school, or at work.
+You can receive important lifesaving alerts no matter where you are - at home, at school, at work, or even on vacation.

-Public safety officials use reliable systems to alert you and your family in the event of natural or man-made disasters.
+Public safety officials use timely and reliable systems to alert you and your family in the event of natural or man-made disasters.
 Many communities also offer emergency alert notifications through their own systems.
-Please go to the Integrated Public Alert & Warning System Authorities website to learn more information.
+Please go to the Integrated Public Alert & Warning System website to learn more information.

 Wireless Emergency Alerts